- Is IVF Painful?

 After the embryos have been transferred back into the uterus, you would begin on progesterone, which are either suppositories, gels or injections.
 The progesterone injections are an oil-based injection, and hence the needles used are a larger bore and therefore more painful.
 Some patients find it bearable, and others may complain of severe pain.
 The ones who cannot tolerate it at all can use tablets or vaginal gels without any effect on the outcome.

-The top IVF specialists that includes those at Medicover Fertility, and others across the world have confirmed that it does cause slight pain or discomfort, but it isn’t that much as is thought to be.
+The top IVF specialists that include those at Medicover Fertility and others across the world have confirmed that it does cause slight pain or discomfort, but it isn’t that much as is thought to be.

-Pregnancy journey is associated with series of good and bad experiences that too involves the possibility of pain and discomfort.
+The pregnancy journey is associated with a series of good and bad experiences that too involves the possibility of pain and discomfort.
 And as your pregnancy processes, it becomes difficult to carry out the day to day activities.
 The pain you may experience is completely normal and is quite common during pregnancy.
-At the end of it all, labour too is a difficult phase in the journey.
+At the end of it all, labour too, is a difficult phase in the journey.

 Medicover Fertility clinics have been helping people realise their dreams of parenthood.
 In fact, every 3 hours, a Medicover baby is born worldwide.
 It’s the skills and expertise of our IVF clinics in India and scientific teams, our advanced technology and equipment, individualised treatments, patient care and our protocols that have enabled us to achieve such high success rates.

 If you wish to contact us for IVF and it's treatment, you can call us on +917862800700.
 Our counsellor will guide you.